FarleyXavier/Mixduino32/README.md

 # Mixduino32
-Graphical programming interface for ESP32 and ESPDUINO32 https://mixduino32.blogspot.com/
+Graphical programming interface for ESP32 and ESPDUINO-32

+https://mixduino32.blogspot.com/

 Mixduino32 is an Integrated Development Environment - Graphic IDE for ESP-32, but can also be used with ESP-8266, and with family microcontrollers arduino.
 Mixduino32 is based on the Mixly version 0.998 and Arduino 1.8.9.
-It is available in the following languages: Portuguese, English, Spanish and Chinese.
+It is available in the following languages: Portuguese, English, Spanish and Chinese

 The current version is Mixduino32_v1.2_windows
 Link of download: https://drive.google.com/file/d/1EycLeWk0h9AWrQRHH6RCM3IZ-taIYURH/view